-The “value stream” identifies all the actions that take a product through a manufacturing process, from obtaining raw materials to delivering the final product.
+When done right, value stream mapping removes waste from a manufacturing process and makes it as lean and efficient as possible.
+The “value stream” identifies all the actions and steps that a product takes throughout a manufacturing process, starting with obtaining raw materials all the way to final delivery of a product.

 The third and final step is implementing the process improvements, which leads to reduction of work in progress and production lead times, fewer defects, and faster responses to change requests.
 Results are often immediate and dramatic, adding value to your products and services that help set you apart from the competition.